 Walking across the bridge over the moat, we made our way up the old stairs on to the terrace for views over the entire property.
 Such beautiful gardens, all perfectly sculpted and beckoning us to explore further.

-Next we ventured into the renaissance maze.
-This maze is not a torturous labyrinth of dead ends, but a steady winding path symbolising the progress of life, with the centre providing an elevated platform one can ascend to contemplate their journey.
+Subsequently, we ventured into the renaissance maze.
+This maze is not a torturous labyrinth of dead ends, but a steady winding path symbolising the progress of life.
+The centre of the maze provides an elevated platform one can ascend to contemplate their journey.
+Dad and I opted to take the reflective journey to the centre, meanwhile Mum kept a watchful eye on our progress.

-The herb garden is a traditional garden of the middle ages, and displays culinary and medicinal herbs, with aromas that make you feel healthy just by passing through the garden.
+The herb garden is a traditional garden of the middle ages and displays culinary and medicinal herbs.
+Aromas that make you feel healthy, surround you as you pass through the garden.
 Set amongst clipped topiary and colourful perennials, the herb garden leads you towards the kitchen garden.

 The pièce de résistance was the kitchen garden.
 Vegetables transformed into a work of art.
 Geometric garden beds surrounded by clipped miniature hedges with seemingly laser-cut precision.
-Each bed including a symbolic standard rose, according to the tradition of the monks in the middle ages.
+Furthermore, each bed includes a symbolic standard rose, according to the tradition of the monks in the middle ages.
+So many perfectly formed vegetables with not a leaf out of order.
+However, can you imagine the work involved in maintaining this garden?

-Intersecting pathways provide lattice clad shelters covered by climbing roses, containing seats offering a fragrant position to relax whilst admiring the surrounding beauty.
-The side boundary of the garden boasts espaliered miniature fruit trees, with climbing roses clinging to an ancient rock wall as you reluctantly proceed to the exit.
+Intersecting pathways provide lattice clad shelters covered by climbing roses.
+Under the shelter of the roses, there are seats offering a fragrant, shaded position to relax whilst admiring the surrounding beauty.
+In addition, the side boundary of the garden boasts espaliered miniature fruit trees.
+Climbing roses clinging to an ancient rock wall give a final “wow”, as you reluctantly proceed to the exit.

-It was such a relaxing time to walk through the outstandingly picturesque gardens, each section having its own unique character.
+In conclusion, it was such a relaxing time to walk through the outstandingly picturesque gardens.
+Each section has its own unique character to be savoured.
 As we meandered through the grounds we imagined what life was like for the occupants of such a magnificent place.
 Truly amazing.

 As an added bonus to me, in 2000 The Loire Valley between Sully-sur-Loire and Chalonnes was added to the UNESCO World Heritage List!